The best content creators are great copywriters.

-Those are clear indicators that you have to tweak your copy to sound more relaxed and natural.
+Those are clear indicators that you must tweak your copy to sound more relaxed and natural.

 The cheat code to gain knowledge of a decade in a month is to find a mentor.

-You can avoid the mistakes that would cost you time, money and energy by following someone who has a lot more experience than you.
+You can avoid the mistakes that would cost you time, money and energy by following someone with much more experience than you.

 Don’t worry about “losing your originality.”
-You can still build your own style as you progress.
+You can still build your style as you progress.